NickStrupat/DiscriminatedUnion/README.md

 | JSON support | Built-in | Via `OneOf.Json` | Manual | Via `LanguageExt.Newtonsoft.Json` |
 | Scope | Discriminated unions only | Discriminated unions only | Discriminated unions only | Full functional toolkit |

-**When to pick this library:** value-type-heavy workloads where allocation pressure matters, hot paths that benefit from struct-visitor dispatch, or when you want a fixed footprint regardless of arity.
+**When to pick this library:** value-type-heavy workloads where allocation pressure matters, hot paths that benefit from struct-visitor dispatch, or when you want a footprint that stays fixed at 24 bytes as you add arms past two.

 **When to pick OneOf:** broadest community/ecosystem, you're already on it, or you want one field per arm so debugging shows all slots.